 The Mire (2018)

 A Polish who-dun-it, this show of 5-episodes streaming on Netflix, based in early 1980s communist Poland, looks at the investigation into the murder of a local leader and a prostitute.
 What makes the show interesting, besides its setting and the time period, is that we see the investigation not through the police, but via two journalists, who are working in the local newspaper.
 One is the cynical older man and the other, the idealistic overenthusiastic rookie.
 As they dig deeper, they find the case being hushed up through various cover ups by the police.
 What’s more, their editor, not wanting to ruffle any feathers, also wants them to drop their investigation.
 The series boasts of fine performances from the entire cast but one has to single out Andrzej Seweryn as the has-seen-it-all older reporter.
 Netflix seems to have released only an English dub trailer but my suggestion is please watch it in the original language with English subtitles.
+But it is not available in some countries, due to GEO-location restriction.
+Hence in this situation, assistir netflix brasil no exterior would be helpful for the people.

 The Day Will Come (2017)